Storrito/storrito.github.io/_posts/2018-11-12-Emojis-Interactions-on-Instagram.md

 ![How to post](/images/emoticons/emoji-story-instagram.png "Storrito Instagram Editor ")

-You can add as many emoji and resize them as you want.
-Our emojis are always as sharp as you Instagram Story.
+You can add as many emojis and resize them as you want.
+Our emojis are always as sharp as your Instagram Story ;)

 ![How to post](/images/emoticons/story.png "Storrito Instagram Story with Emoticons"){:width="100%"}